Splitties/refreshVersions/docs/index.md

 Gradle multi-module projects are on the rise.

 At the same time, library vendors publish very modularized artifacts.
-On Android for example, the big fat support libraries are dead, while `AndroidX` contains more than 200 different dependencies, grouped in 70 group of dependencies, each having its own version.
+On Android for example, the big fat support libraries are dead, and their replacement, `AndroidX`, contains more than 200 different dependencies, grouped in over 70 groups, each having its own version.
+(AndroidX is only a part of first-party dependencies for Android projects, and third party dependencies can add up.)

 Both trends come with great technical benefits.